population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

     a complete listing of underlying sources is at <https://github.com/owid/covid-19-data/tree/master/public/data/owid-covid-codebook.csv>.

-[^6]: Each day of the week is scaled relative to a "baseline day," which
-    is the median value from the five weeks, January 3 -- February 6, 2020.
-Other mobility information, such as the number of visitors to groceries and pharmacies per day, are available but tend to be noisier and give similar results to our time at home measure.

 [^7]: Households were also asked whether they received unemployment
     benefits, but there was only one observation representing a change, so we do not have any variation to conduct a conditional ordered logit estimation.

-[^8]: As our point estimates are relative to non-lockdown periods, we
-    present the mean of outcome variables in non-lockdown periods at the bottom of each column.

 [^9]: While not focusing on lockdowns, one prior study
 	finds evidence that the pandemic itself led to a switch in